gwu-libraries/clint/README.md

 Part III - Configure your instance

+9. Copy the settings template to an active file

+        $ cp settings.py.template settings.py

-9. Update the values in the settings file to point to your production and sandbox instances of Inventory
+10. Update the values in the settings file to point to your production and sandbox instances of Inventory

         (ENV)$ vim settings.py